openkruise/website/docs/en-us/workloadspread.md

 **FEATURE STATE:** Kruise v0.10.0

-WorkloadSpread can distribute Pods of workload to different types of Node according to some rules, which empowers single workload the abilities for multi-domain deployment and elastic deployment.
+WorkloadSpread can distribute Pods of workload to different types of Node according to some polices, which empowers single workload the abilities for multi-domain deployment and elastic deployment.

-Some common rules include:
+Some common policies include:
-- Horizontal spread (for example, average spread in dimensions such as host, az, etc.)
+- fault toleration spread (for example, spread evenly among hosts, az, etc)
-- Spread according to the specified ratio (for example, deploy Pod to several specified az according to the proportion)
+- spread according to the specified ratio (for example, deploy Pod to several specified az according to the proportion)
-- Different subset management with priority, such as
+- subset management with priority, such as
-  - deploy Pods to ecs first, and deploy to eci when its resources are insufficient.
+  - deploy Pods to ecs first, and then deploy to eci when its resources are insufficient.
   - deploy a fixed number of Pods to ecs first, and the rest Pods are deployed to eci.
+- subset management with customization, such as
+  - control how many pods in a workload are deployed in different cpu arch
+  - enable pods in different cpu arch to have different resource requirements

 The feature of WorkloadSpread is similar with UnitedDeployment in OpenKruise community.
 Each WorkloadSpread defines multi-domain called `subset`.
-Each domain should at least provide the capacity to run the replicas number of pods called `maxReplicas`.
+Each domain may provide the limit to run the replicas number of pods called `maxReplicas`.
 WorkloadSpread injects the domain configuration into the Pod by Webhook, and it also controls the order of scale in and scale out.

 Currently, supported workload: `CloneSet`、`Deployment`、`ReplicaSet`.